Coping with Grief

 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-You are invited to attend services for Reverend Sylvester J. Lewis virtually by clicking on the following link:
+You are invited to attend services for Ms. Gladys Alma Fowler Graves virtually by clicking the following link:

 Should Live Streaming not be available due to certain conditions resulting from rural location with little to no Broadband connection, no WIFI signal and or little to no cellular coverage, we will record the services of your loved one in its entirety and post a link where you will be able to partake in the services within 48 hours.